Gun: Transition to true guns

-In due course, the proportion of saltpeter in the propellant was increased to maximise its explosive power.
+Over the centuries in China, several improvements were made to the fire lances and slowly transformed it into the metal-barreled hand cannon (huochong).
+The proportion of saltpeter in the propellant was increased to maximise its explosive power.
 To better withstand that explosive power, the paper and bamboo of which fire-lance barrels were originally made came to be replaced by metal.
 And to take full advantage of that power, the shrapnel came to be replaced by projectiles whose size and shape filled the barrel more closely.
 Fire lance barrels made of metal appeared by 1276.
 Earlier in 1259 a pellet wad that filled the barrel was recorded to have been used as a fire lance projectile, making it the first recorded bullet in history.
 With this, the three basic features of a gun were put in place: a barrel made of metal, high-nitrate gunpowder, and a projectile which totally occludes the muzzle so that the powder charge exerts its full potential in propellant effect.
 The metal barrel fire lances began to be used without the lance and became guns by the late 13th century.

 Guns such as the hand cannon were being used in the Yuan dynasty by the 1280s.
 Surviving cannons such as the Heilongjiang hand cannon and the Xanadu Gun have been found dating to the late 13th century and possibly earlier in the early 13th century.

 In 1287, the Yuan dynasty deployed Jurchen troops with hand cannons to put down a rebellion by the Mongol prince Nayan.
 The History of Yuan records that the cannons of Li Ting's soldiers "caused great damage" and created "such confusion that the enemy soldiers attacked and killed each other."
 The hand cannons were used again in the beginning of 1288.
 Li Ting's "gun-soldiers" or chongzu (銃卒) carried the hand cannons "on their backs".
 The passage on the 1288 battle is also the first to use the name chong (銃) with the metal radical jin (金) for metal-barrel firearms.
 Chong was used instead of the earlier and more ambiguous term huo tong (fire tube; 火筒), which may refer to the tubes of fire lances, proto-cannons, or signal flares.
 Hand cannons may have been used in the Mongol invasions of Japan.
 Japanese descriptions of the invasions mention iron and bamboo pao causing "light and fire" and emitting 2–3,000 iron bullets.
 The Nihon Kokujokushi, written around 1300, mentions huo tong (fire tubes) at the Battle of Tsushima in 1274 and the second coastal assault led by Holdon in 1281.
 The Hachiman Gudoukun of 1360 mentions iron pao "which caused a flash of light and a loud noise when fired."
 The Taiheki of 1370 mentions "iron pao shaped like a bell."